cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 ### Exercise 1

-If you got the output above, follow this advice and change the branch name to `main` and configue your default initial branch name to `main`.
+If you got the output above, follow the advice in the message: change the branch name to `main` and configue your default initial branch name to `main`.

 :::::::::::::::: solution